3D Printing Cleaning Chemicals

 A. Resin Prints (SLA, DLP, LCD)

-2. Agitation: Use a soft brush, magnetic stirrer, or ultrasonic cleaner to dislodge uncured resin
+Agitation: Work in a soft brush, magnetic stirrer, or ultrasonic cleaner in order to remove uncured resin

-3. Secondary Rinse: Move to a second, clean bath for final cleaning.
+Secondary Rinse: Transfer to a second, clean bath in order to clean up.

 Tips: